-5 things you need to know about immunizations
+5 things people need to know about immunizations

-According to the Centers for Disease Control and Prevention (CDC), diseases that can be prevented by vaccines are at record lows.
-But many people, especially children, are “under-immunized” creating the potential for an outbreak.
-The CDC says many adults are also behind on their shots leaving them vulnerable to illness.
+Diseases that can be prevented by vaccines are at record lows, according to the U.S. Centers for Disease Control and Prevention.
+However, many people, especially children, are “under-immunized,” creating the potential for an outbreak.
+Many adults are also behind on their shots, leaving them vulnerable to illness.

 - Vaccines can (and do) save lives